-In order to protect the ozone layer and reduce global warming, with a target of reducing emissions of fluorinated greenhouse gases ("F-Gas") by two-thirds by 2030, since 2014, the EU has been regulating the global warming potential (GWP) of usable refrigerants to be less than 750 from 2025 for split type air conditioners (whose refrigerant circulates both indoors and outdoors) with a refrigerant capacity of less than 3 kg among HFC (hydrofluorocarbon)-using appliances.
-However, to further reduce emissions, the regulation was revised in February 2024 to completely prohibit the use of F-Gas for split type air conditioners, heat pumps, etc., from 2035 for split type air conditioners with a capacity of 12 kW or less, and from 2032 for self-contained type (whose refrigerant is located only in the outdoor unit).
+In order to protect the ozone layer and reduce global warming, with a target of reducing emissions of fluorinated greenhouse gases ("F-Gases") by two-thirds by 2030, the EU has enacted a regulation in 2014 that regulates the global warming potential (GWP) of refrigerants used in split type air conditioners (whose refrigerants circulates across indoor and outdoor units) with refrigerants capacity of less than 3 kg to be less than 750 starting 2025, along with other appliances using HFCs (hydrofluorocarbons).
+However, to further reduce emissions, the EU revised the regulation in February 2024 to completely prohibit the use of F-Gases by 2035 for split type air conditioners with a capacity of 12 kW or less, and by 2032 for self-contained type air conditioners (whose refrigerants is contained only in the outdoor unit).